$225.00 (ex gst) (ex gst)

 This compliance code is to give practical guidance to employers about how to comply with their obligations under the Occupational Health and Safety Act and the Occupational Health and Safety Regulations.

-The new Victorian code states: “A formal risk assessment is unnecessary if knowledge and understanding about the risk, and how to control it already exist e.g. an employer who knows there is a risk of MSD associated with carrying an item over a long distance and knows that the risk can be eliminated through use of a height-adjustable four-wheeled trolley, can put the control in place immediately.”
+The new Victorian code states: “A formal risk assessment is unnecessary if knowledge and understanding about the risk, and how to control it already exist e.g. an employer who knows there is a risk of MSD associated with carrying an item over a long distance and knows that the risk can be eliminated through the use of a height-adjustable four-wheeled trolley, can put the control in place immediately.”

 This reflects the greater understanding of the risk and the ranges of readily available equipment and machinery to reduce that risk and, at the same time, improve materials handling efficiency.
-It also avoided relying on technical and sometimes time-consuming ergonomic assessment that is beyond the capacity of some employers and may reach the same solution.
+It also avoided relying on the technical and sometimes time-consuming ergonomic assessment that is beyond the capacity of some employers and may reach the same solution.

 Significant new content in the code includes advice on workload and pace of work, a current topic of concern as workplaces change, and recognition that worker “discomfort” from doing a task should be taken into account as an early identifier of risk.
 Workers should not be expected to work at a rate that is at the limit of their physical ability.

 The new code also doesn’t prescribe specific limits on what is the maximum weight a worker can lift.
-Work which involves hazardous manual handling includes more considerations other than the weight of the object being moved.
+Work that involves hazardous manual handling includes more considerations other than the weight of the object being moved.
 Factors such as frequency and duration of actual tasks being performed must be considered, also posture, movements and forces involved need to be considered.

 The code is available free to download from WorkSafe Victoria’s website www.worksafe.vic.gov.au